codythegreat/openmw-wonder-bread/README.md

 A very simple mod that allows the player to "bake bread" similar to the game Arx Fatalis

+The bread is actually on par with a standard fatigue potion.
+You could role play that your character is a talented baker and a lousy alchemist.

 Here is how the mod works:

 1) you'll need atleast one wickwheat and one bottle